Jermaine Fazande

-Jermaine Fazande (born January 14, 1975) is a former American football running back of the National Football League (NFL).
-He was originally drafted by the San Diego Chargers in the second round of the 1999 NFL Draft.
-He played college football at Oklahoma.
+Jermaine Fazande (born January 14, 1975) is an American former professional football player who was a running back for the San Diego Chargers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the Chargers in the second round of the 1999 NFL draft.

 Fazande is currently a police officer with the Rice University Police Department in Houston, Texas.

 College career

 Fazande attended the University of Oklahoma from 1994 to 1998 as a fullback.
 As a redshirt freshman in 1994, Fazande did not see the field until 1995.
-He rushed for a career high 491 yards on 105 attempts and five touchdowns as a Junior in 1997.
+He rushed for a career-high 491 yards on 105 attempts and five touchdowns as a junior in 1997.
 Injuries, including a fractured jaw suffered during a practice in August 1998, limited Fazande to just nine games his senior season, as he rushed 42 times for just 161 yards.